 Phoenix (Sanctuary AI)

 Sanctuary AI continues to build on the progress of its humanoid products with the seventh generation of Phoenix.
 This version of Phoenix is designed with improved capabilities, most notably the ability to learn tasks faster than its predecessors.
-Because of this advanced intelligence, Sanctuary AI already has a partnership with auto manufacturer Magna International Inc. to deploy Phoenix as a general-purpose AI robot in Magna’s facilities.
+Because of this advanced intelligence, Sanctuary AI has secured partnerships with companies like Magna International Inc. and Microsoft.
+The introduction of in-hand manipulation also promises to broaden the kinds of use cases Phoenix can fill.

 EVE (1X)

 1X claims the title of being the company to send the first AI-powered humanoid robot into the workforce.
 The company’s robot EVE comes with strong grippers for hands, cameras that support panoramic vision and two wheels for mobility.
 A voice command feature also lets users ask EVE to perform multiple tasks in sequence.
 Most importantly, EVE uses AI to learn new tasks and improve based on past experiences.
-With these abilities, EVE is on pace to spread into industries like retail, logistics and even commercial security.
+With these abilities, EVE is on pace to spread into industries like retail and logistics.

 Figure 02 (Figure)

 Figure’s humanoid robot Figure 02 is meant to provide a physical form for artificial intelligence.
 The robot can move at 2.7 miles per hour, lift 44 pounds and last for five hours at a time on an electrical system.
-And because of its partnership with OpenAI, Figure has equipped Figure 02 with GPT models that allow the robot to understand voice commands.
 Figure 02 can also respond via speakers and microphones, resulting in natural conversations.
+Although Figure partnered with OpenAI in 2024 to leverage the company’s GPT models for understanding voice commands, it has ended the partnership — hinting at a “major breakthrough” with its own models.

 Alex (Boardwalk Robotics)